Americans aren’t moving to Canada: They just want the passport

 Scott has no immediate plans to move.
 What he wants is the option.
 The peace of mind in knowing that if circumstances change, he and his family can be off to Canada at the drop of a hat.

-For Scott and Lynn, a Canadian citizenship application is an inexpensive hedge.
-In 10 months' time, they'll each hold the unconditional rights to enter Canada, live there, access social services, and work for any employer.
-Rights that never expire, tucked away in their back pockets.
+For Scott, a Canadian citizenship application is an inexpensive hedge.
+In 10 months' time, he'll hold the unconditional rights to enter Canada, live there, access social services, and work for any employer.
+Rights that never expire, tucked away in his back pocket.

 Fair-weather Canadians